-The Medicaid Agency (MA) initiated a provider enrollment system in Fiscal Year 2016 in response to requirements of the Affordable Care Act.
+The MA initiated a provider enrollment system in Fiscal Year 2016 in response to requirements of the Affordable Care Act (ACA).
 The Illinois Medicaid Program Advanced Cloud Technology (IMPACT) system is a web-based system designed to improve provider access and to ensure customers receive timely and high-quality Medicaid services, including services provided to Medicaid waiver customers.
 Providers must be enrolled in the IMPACT system prior to being reimbursed for services.
 Background checks are completed on each provider during the enrollment process.
 Information about all convictions is shared with the MA's Office of Inspector General (OIG) for review and follow-up.
 Certain felony convictions will prevent providers from being enrolled in the IMPACT system.
 The decision to reject an enrollment application on the basis of a felony conviction is determined by the OIG.
 Providers must meet all qualifications and pass all screening checks to be approved and entered in IMPACT.
 A provider cannot be enrolled and serve Medicaid customers unless all mandatory screenings have been conducted.

-The Healthcare Worker Background Check Act (the Act) (225 ILCS 46) requires criminal background checks be completed through the Illinois State Police for direct service staff hired by specified health care employers in Illinois.
-The agencies include those providing home health, homemaker, or adult day services.
+The Healthcare Worker Background Check Act (the Act) (225 ILCS 46) requires criminal background checks be completed through the ISP for direct service staff hired by specified health care employers in Illinois.
+The agencies include those providing home health, homemaker, or ADS.
 The Act applies to all individuals employed or retained by the health care employer where he/she provides direct care or has access to long-term care residents, their living quarters, or their financial, medical, or personal records.
 These agencies may not knowingly hire or retain any person in a full-time, part-time, or contractual direct service position if that person has been convicted of committing or attempting to commit one or more of the disqualifying convictions listed in the Act.
-The Act does not apply to individuals who are licensed by the Illinois Department of Financial and Professional Regulation or the Illinois Department of Public Health (DPH) under another law of the State, including Registered Professional Nurses (RN), Licensed Practical Nurses (LPN), or licensed therapists.
+The Act does not apply to individuals who are licensed by the IDFPR or the IDPH under another law of the State, including Registered Professional Nurses (RN), Licensed Practical Nurses (LPN), or licensed therapists.

 IPs and licensed workers hired independently by the customer are not listed on the DPH Registry.
-However, if the person has a work history as a CNA or Developmental Disability (DD) Habilitation Aide, and if abuse, neglect, or misappropriation of funds was substantiated while working in a long term care facility or DD funded agency, the information would remain open on the registry.
+However, if the person has a work history as a CNA or Developmental Disability (DD) Habilitation Aide, and if abuse, neglect, or misappropriation of funds was substantiated while working in a long-term care facility or DD funded agency, the information would remain open on the registry.
 Customers are offered the option to obtain a background check on the worker's name through "Mind Your Business".
 This offers customers the opportunity to make informed choices about the IPs they hire.
 This service is offered at no cost to the customer and background check results are sent directly to the customer.
 In addition, mandatory background screens on all providers are required by the Illinois Medicaid Program Cloud Technology (IMPACT) system.
-IMPACT is a provider enrollment system that was adopted in response to requirements under the Affordable Care Act and is maintained by the MA.
 The background screen reveals criminal convictions that may affect the provider's ability to be approved to work as an eligible Medicaid provider.
 Background screen "hits" are reported to the MA's OIG, which reviews the results and makes a final determination.

-- b.
+b.
 Abuse Registry Screening.
-Specify whether the state requires the screening of individuals who provide waiver services through a state-maintained abuse registry (select one): - No. The state does not conduct abuse registry screening. - Yes.
+Specify whether the state requires the screening of individuals who provide waiver services through a state-maintained abuse registry (select one):

+No. The state does not conduct abuse registry screening.

+Yes.
 The state maintains an abuse registry and requires the screening of individuals through this registry.